-Although no mOSD-specific predictive factors have been established, higher baseline AD severity and a history of conjunctivitis were linked to an increased incidence of ocular AEs in DUP clinical trials(20,21).
-Clinical trials of DUP for other diseases, such as asthma and CRSwNP, have not revealed this elevated prevalence (22).
+Although no mOSD-specific predictive factors have been established, higher baseline AD severity and a history of conjunctivitis were linked to an increased incidence of ocular AEs in DUP clinical trials. ^{20,21} Clinical trials of DUP for other diseases, such as asthma and CRwSNP, have not revealed this elevated prevalence.
+22

-According to an analysis of 5 TRA randomized controlled trials, an increased risk of conjunctivitis was found in both the placebo and treatment groups and it was linked to more severe baseline AD, a history of allergic conjunctivitis or atopic keratoconjunctivitis and a higher number of atopic comorbidities (23).
-Most of reported cases of conjunctivitis were mild-to-moderate in severity, resolved during the clinical trial and did not lead to treatment discontinuation (22,23).
+According to an analysis of five TRA randomized controlled trials, an increased risk of conjunctivitis was found in both the placebo and treatment groups and it was linked to more severe baseline AD, a history of allergic conjunctivitis or atopic keratoconjunctivitis and a higher number of atopic comorbidities.23 Most of the reported cases of conjunctivitis were mild-to-moderate in severity, resolved during the clinical trial and did not lead to treatment discontinuation.^{22,23}

-The pathophysiological mechanisms of DUP/TRA induced AOEs are not fully understood.
-According to some studies, by blocking IL-4 and IL-13, these monoclonal antibodies prevent the activation of conjunctival goblet cells, which would result in hypoplasia and a decrease in mucin synthesis, which would have an impact on the mucosal epithelial barrier function (24).
-Lower incidence of ocular adverse events was observed in the JAKi-treated patients in head-to-head studies comparing ABR and UPA to DUP, in some cases lower than placebo (25,26).
-Randomized clinical trials on BAR showed that the proportion of patients with a conjunctival disorder was lower in the BAR vs. placebo groups (27).
+The pathophysiological mechanisms of DUP/TRA-induced AOEs are not fully understood.
+According to some studies, by blocking IL-4 and IL-13, these monoclonal antibodies prevent the activation of conjunctival goblet cells, which would result in hypoplasia and a decrease in mucin synthesis, which would have an impact on the mucosal epithelial barrier function.24 A lower incidence of ocular adverse events was observed in the JAKitreated patients in head-to-head studies comparing ABR and UPA to DUP, in some cases lower than placebo.^{25,26} Randomized clinical trials on BAR showed that the proportion of patients with a conjunctival disorder was lower in the BAR vs. placebo groups.27

-Of note, Th2 blockage with IL-4 and IL-13 inhibitors can promote a shift towards the Th1 phenotype, which is associated with atopic keratoconjunctivitis (28).
-One explanation is that JAKis' more extensive immunomodulatory impact (targeting both Th2 and Th1) may prevent OSD by reducing this Th1 shift (11).
+Of note, Th2 blockage with IL-4 and IL-13 inhibitors can promote a shift towards the Th1 phenotype, which is associated with atopic keratoconjunctivitis.
+One explanation is that JAKis' more extensive immunomodulatory impact (targeting both Th2 and Th1) may prevent OSD by reducing this Th1 shift.

-Patients with a history of severe OSD should start Jaki therapy rather than biologics to prevent the possibility of severe OSD recurrence.
-Conjunctivitis incidence during TRA treatment was comparable with placebo and further studies in a real life setting are needed.
-An ophthalmological examination may be helpful if treatment with IL-13/IL-4 inhibitor has to be initiated.
+Patients with a history of severe OSD should start JAKi therapy rather than biologics to prevent the possibility of severe OSD recurrence.
+Conjunctivitis incidence during TRA treatment was comparable with placebo and further studies in a real-life setting are needed.